LATEST: Tuesday's number of cases of coronavirus Covid-19 in Laois

 Coronavirus cases in Laois

-The Department of Health has confirmed that Laois Covid-19 cases has risen again this Tuesday April 28.
+The Department of Health has confirmed that Laois Covid-19 cases have risen slightly this Tuesday, May 4.

-The total number of people who have tested positive in Laois since the end of February is now 212 up from 205.
+The total number of people who have tested positive in Laois since the end of February is now 238 up from 237 on bank holiday Monday.

-The up to date national figures for Monday revealed that 59 more people have died in Ireland after contracting the virus.
-The latest fatalities bring to 1,159 the number of deaths.
+Up to date, national figures announced on Tuesday revealed that 23 more people have died in Ireland after contracting the virus.

+The latest confirmed fatalities bring to 1,339 the number of deaths in the Republic.

-A total of 19,877 cases of Covid-19 have been confirmed in Ireland since February 29.
+With 211 extra cases announced on Monday, a total of 21, 983 people have been now confirmed with Covid-19 in Ireland since February 29.

 Read more on the national figures today here